ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Abstract

 \section{Abstract}

 Long-horizon manipulation has been a long-standing challenge in the robotics community.
 We propose \AlgoName{}, a system that combines task decomposition, data generation, imitation learning, and motion planning to form an initial solution, and improves each component through reinforcement-learning-based fine-tuning. \AlgoName{} first segments the task into multiple localized skills, which are connected through motion planning.
 The skills and motion planning targets are trained with imitation learning on a dataset generated from 10 human demonstrations, and then fine-tuned through online adaptation and reinforcement learning.
 When benchmarked on the Robosuite dataset, \AlgoName{} reaches 80\% success rate on all tasks with visuomotor controls in the highest reset range setting.
-Additional ablation studies show that our fine-tuning approaches contributes to an 89\% average performance increase.
-More results and videos available in \href{https://reinforcegen.github.io/}{https://reinforcegen.github.io/}.
+Additional ablation studies show that our fine-tuning approaches contribute to an 89\% average performance increase.
+Finally, \AlgoName{} demonstrates significant improvement through fine-tuning in our real-world evaluations.
+More results and videos are available at \href{https://reinforcegen.github.io}{\texttt{reinforcegen.github.io}}.